 Many signs indicate Percocet abuse in an individual.
 Although a patient may be able to function daily while taking high levels of Percocet, the symptoms of abuse and addiction may still be apparent to observers.

 For instance, some of the side effects of Percocet use include sleepiness, confusion, depressed breathing, nausea, and sweating.
 Behavioral changes that lead to stealing and misleading doctors or pharmacists can arise with Percocet addiction.

 These withdrawal symptoms include fever, panic attacks, muscle weakness, nausea, pain, flu-like symptoms, and other issues.

-A comprehensive health evaluation leads to better results that eliminate the dependence on Percocet.
-It reduces the withdrawal period and enhances the comfort of the patient throughout the process.
+A comprehensive health evaluation leads to better results than eliminate the dependence on Percocet.
+Also, it reduces the withdrawal period and enhances the comfort of the patient throughout the process.

 Post-detox care allows the body to begin to regulate itself and return to a stable baseline.
 Psychotherapy sessions treat the psychological aspects of addiction by addressing the underlying factors that contribute to addiction.